adrianiainlam/facial-landmarks-for-cubism/README.md

    Note: The Cubism SDK is the property of Live2D and is not part of this project.
 You must agree to Live2D's license agreements to use it.

-7. Go into the "example/CubismSdkForNative-4-r.2/Samples/OpenGL/thirdParty/scripts"
+6. Go into the "example/CubismSdkForNative-4-r.2/Samples/OpenGL/thirdParty/scripts"
    directory and run

        ./setup_glew_glfw

-8. Go back to the "example" directory and run
+7. Go back to the "example" directory and run

        ./build.sh

-9. Now try running the example program.
-From the "example" directory:
+8. Now try running the example program.

+   First, (in a separate terminal) go to where you have downloaded OpenSeeFace, and run

+       ./python3 ./facetracker.py -v 4 --model 3 -M

+   The `-M` option is currently available only on my OSF fork.

+   I tried models 3 and 4, and I think both work reasonably well.
+   Please feel free to explore other options provided by OSF.

+   Back to the original terminal, from the "example" directory:

        cd ./demo_build/build/make_gcc/bin/Demo/
        ./Demo